drexel-pluto/pluto/README.md

 This repo uses `jest` for testing.
 For more information on writing tests, checkout [this article](https://medium.com/react-native-training/learning-to-test-react-native-with-jest-part-1-f782c4e30101).

-Every time you commit or push, `husky` will run the jest tests to ensure the app is still functioning as intended.
+Every time you commit or push, `husky` will run the `jest` tests to ensure every aspect of the app is still functioning as intended.

 ## Troubleshooting